tonyg/js-nacl/README.md

 argument, a dictionary of optional configuration values.

-Each call to `nacl_factory.instantiate()` creates an entirely fresh module instance, complete with its own private heap area.
-By default, this heap is 32 megabytes in size, 33,554,432 bytes.
-The size of the module instance's private heap can be altered by supplying `requested_total_memory` to to `instantiate`, e.g.:
+Each call to `nacl_factory.instantiate()` creates an entirely fresh module instance, complete with its own private heap area. **Since v1.3.0:** The heap should automatically grow as required, and should no longer require manual ahead-of-time configuration.

-    nacl_factory.instantiate(on_ready, {
-      requested_total_memory: 16777216
-    });

-The argument must be a power of two, if supplied.

-It's fine to instantiate the module more than once in a single program, though do note the large amount of memory taken up by each instance.
+It's fine to instantiate the module more than once in a single program, though beware of the large amount of memory potentially taken up by each instance.
 The memory assigned to each module instance will not be released until the instance is garbage collected.

 If you notice memory leaks across multiple uses of a *single* module instance, please report them, with a test case if at all possible.